peter/clojure-cms-api/README.md

 * Make version param apply also to relationships

 * Associations/Relationships
-  * Validate id references before save
+  * Validate id references before save (also needed for published_version)
   * sort/limit/fields options for relationships?

 * Add more models with associations